andrew/ultimate-awesome/README.md

 - [awesome-beemovie](https://github.com/bitcraftlab/awesome-beemovie) - An awesome list of bee movie translations at the intersection of art and annoyance.
 - [Install-anything-on-Dokku](https://github.com/Bixoto/Install-anything-on-Dokku) - List of ready-to-use repositories to install anything on Dokku.
 - [awesome-books-for-developer](https://github.com/BryanAdamss/awesome-books-for-developer) - 收集了一些大佬推荐的适合开发者阅读的书籍.
-- [awesome-hardware-hacking](https://github.com/cartoon-raccoon/awesome-hardware-hacking) - A humble list of hardware hacking tools and resources curated by yours truly.
 - [awesome-istio](https://github.com/CatchZeng/awesome-istio) - 😎  A curated list of awesome things related to istio.
 - [awesome-go-cn](https://github.com/ccq18/awesome-go-cn) - Awesome Go 中文翻译.
 - [awesome-research-agents](https://github.com/chchenhui/awesome-research-agents) - 🤖️ A collection of papers, blogs and projects of research agents.